hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_abstract_illustration_of_an_ai_powered_chatbot_wi_cdfd5a3a-1160-47d6-8e4f-64966cd90be8-0_3.content.md

 <!--font:Montserrat-->

-# Welcome to ChatGenie: Your Personal AI Chatbot
+# ChatGenie: Your AI Chatbot

 ## About ChatGenie